Geoffrey Hinton: Honours and awards

 Hinton is a Fellow of the US Association for the Advancement of Artificial Intelligence (FAAAI) since 1990.
 He was elected a Fellow of the Royal Society of Canada (FRSC) in 1996, and then a Fellow of the Royal Society of London (FRS) in 1998.
 He was the first winner of the Rumelhart Prize in 2001.
-His certificate of election for the Royal Society reads:
+According to the Royal Society:

-Geoffrey E. Hinton is internationally known for his work on artificial neural nets, especially how they can be designed to learn without the aid of a human teacher.
+Geoffrey Hinton is distinguished for his work on artificial neural nets, especially how they can be designed to learn without the aid of a human teacher.
+This may well be the start of autonomous intelligent brain-like machines.
 He has compared effects of brain damage with effects of losses in such a net, and found striking similarities with human impairment, such as for recognition of names and losses of categorisation.
 His work includes studies of mental imagery, and inventing puzzles for testing originality and creative intelligence.
-It is conceptual, mathematically sophisticated, and experimental.
-He brings these skills together with striking effect to produce important work of great interest.

 In 2001, Hinton was awarded an honorary Doctor of Science (DSc) degree from the University of Edinburgh.
 He was awarded as International Honorary Member of the American Academy of Arts and Sciences in 2003.
 Also, in this year he was elected a Fellow of the US Cognitive Science Society.
 He was the 2005 recipient of the IJCAI Award for Research Excellence lifetime-achievement award.
 He was awarded the 2011 Herzberg Canada Gold Medal for Science and Engineering.
 In that same year, he also was awarded an honorary DSc degree from the University of Sussex In 2012, he received the Canada Council Killam Prize in Engineering.
 In 2013, he was awarded an honorary doctorate from the Université de Sherbrooke.
 Hinton was elected an Honorary Foreign Member of the Spanish Royal Academy of Engineering in 2015.